• +91 7821055537, +91 9982201414

 Testing and Quality Assurance

-• Functional Testing: Verifying all features work correctly across platforms and scenarios
+• Functional Testing: Verifying that all features work correctly across different platforms and scenarios.

-• Performance Testing: Ensuring acceptable load times, frame rates, and resource usage
+• Performance Testing: Ensuring optimal load times, frame rates, and resource efficiency

-• Security Testing: Identifying vulnerabilities in payment processing, data storage, and authentication
+• Security Testing: Identifying vulnerabilities in payment systems, data storage, and authentication methods.

-• Beta Testing: Limited release to external players, gathering feedback, and identifying remaining issues
+• Beta Testing: Limited release to external players to collect feedback and identify remaining issues.

 Launch and Post-Launch Support